BCNGEEKS/Geekateca/BCNGEEK_SECTIONS/BCNGEEK_HTML/forms.md

     <label for="volume">Volume</label>
     </div>

-In this example shows how to user move a volum between 0 and 11.
+In this example shows how to user move a volume between 0 and 11.

 ### INPUT TYPE RESET